Get insider access

 No Gamma Setting

-The KODAK LUMA 150 has truly terrible accuracy.
+The KODAK LUMA 150 has truly awful accuracy.
 The white balance and color accuracy are completely off, to the point that some colors show up as something completely different.
 The projector is extremely dark in all scenes, and its color temperature is extremely cold, giving everything a very noticeable blue tint.

 0.9